 Yenta – The technical meaning is a woman that is a gossip or a busybody.
 No exact masculine word exist, but I think blabbermouth will suffice.
-I don’t really want to be a blabbermouth, because I do not like speaking ill of anyone, but I feel that there are a few countries in the world that don’t deserve a place on my good list and in my opinion, these are the worst countries to visit.
+I don’t really want to be a blabbermouth, because I do not like speaking ill of anyone, but I feel that there are a few countries in the world that don’t deserve a place on my good list and in my opinion, these are the worst countries to visit in Africa.
 From corruption and extreme violence to diseases and illnesses so bad that these countries have the lowest life expectancy rates in the world.

 I know there are far worse, more corrupt and much more dangerous countries in the world than Zimbabwe, but it makes my list purely because I have Zimbabwean friends that were put out of their home and forced to leave the country.
 For that reason alone I will not visit Zimbabwe and I will not encourage anyone else to go there.
 That being said, Zimbabwe is still a beautiful country and you will have plenty to see and do when you do go there.
 At the height of Zimbabwe’s decline, their economy had crashed completely.
 As a tourist, you would have become a billionaire by exchanging just a few dollars or pounds for their currency.
 My friends used to tell me stories and at one stage they had to take a duffle bag full of cash to the shop just to buy a bread.
 Since then it sort of stabilised, but it’s still a long way off from where it used to be.